 The Commissioners have historically taken a conservative approach in preparing the budget due to the uncertainty in anticipating certain expenses such as repair and maintenance requirements that can create material deviations in the cost of operations from year to year.
-Actual operating and non-operating expenses and debt service costs, excluding the actuarially determined accrual for long-term pension and benefit costs, were \$7,512,476.
-These expenditures were \$1,779,269 less than were budgeted.
-Actual total operating and non-operating revenues of \$12,459,696 were \$66,014 less than the \$12,525,710 budgeted.
+Actual operating and non-operating expenses and debt service costs, excluding the actuarially determined accrual for long-term pension and benefit costs, were \$7,584,823.
+These expenditures were \$2,357,450 less than were budgeted.
+Actual total operating and non-operating revenues of \$12,899,983 were \$279,725 more than the \$12,620,258 budgeted.